-Studies in Malaysia and South Korea, dealing with acne sufferers who have Asian skin types, have found that there is a clear relationship between consumption of milk, especially of ice cream, and the development of acne.
+Studies in South Korea3 and Malaysia, dealing with acne sufferers who have Asian skin types, have found that there is a clear relationship between the consumption of milk, especially of ice cream, and the development of acne.
 Studies of acne sufferers in the USA, which were not limited to any particular skin type, found that women who drink 2 or more servings of skim milk per day (from which fat would not be a problem) were 22% more likely to develop acne vulgaris, the common form of acne, and 44% more likely to develop cystic acne, the form of acne that is extremely difficult to treat.
 But one other aspect of diet can make the problem even worse.

 Most dairy products aggravate acne because they contain an “insulin-like” growth factor.
 But the pore-clogging effects of the insulin-like hormone on the skin are augmented by the insulin produced by the body.